-Unless otherwise stated in the contract documents, the interconnecting MicroTech pLAN RS485 multiple chiller wiring between chillers is the responsibility of the installing contractor and should be completed prior to startup.
-The Daikin startup technician is responsible for checking the wiring and making the appropriate control changes.
+Unless otherwise stated in the contract documents, the interconnecting MicroTech pLAN RS485 multiple chiller wiring between chillers is the responsibility of the installing contractor and should be completed prior to start-up.
+The Daikin Applied service technician is responsible for checking the wiring and making the appropriate control changes.